Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 1. Choose File»Export.
 The Export dialog box appears as seen in Figure 1 below.

 You can see in the dialog box the various types of formats and reports that can be exported from NI Ultiboard for manufacturing purposes.
-In this tutorial we will focus primarily on the Gerber RS-274X options, as this is one of the most common outputs for manufacturing purposes.
+This tutorial focuses primarily on the Gerber RS274X options, as this is one of the most common outputs for manufacturing purposes.

-The Gerber properties (RS-274X or RS-274D) dialog box allows you to select the layers to be exported, the number of digits in numerals, and the kind of measurements.
+With the Gerber properties (RS274X or RS274D) dialog box, you can select the layers to be exported, the number of digits in numerals, and the kind of measurements.

-In Figure 2 below you will see the various parameters that can be set to configure your Gerber file export.
+In Figure 2 below, you can see the various parameters that can be set to configure your Gerber file export.

-As can be seen in the figure above, there are a number of different parameters that must be set in order to properly export your design to the Gerber format.
-In Table 1 below we are able to see a description for each export option.
+As can be seen in the figure above, there are a number of different parameters that must be set to properly export your design to the Gerber format.
+In Table 1 below you can see a description for each export option.

 Available Layers Set the layers of the design that are to be exported.